 Most of the arrondissements have some attractions worth visiting.
 I would suggest doing no more than 2 attractions each day and get all your tickets in advance if possible, especially because several landmarks and museums have started limiting the number of visitors during high seasons.

 We stayed in the 8th Arrondissement twice and hadn’t been disappointed.
 If you are looking for views and central location Hotel Stella Etoile next to Arc de Triumph is perfect for your stay in Paris.
-In my honest opinion, the 8th arrondissement is close to everything.
+In my honest opinion, the 8th neighborhood is close to everything.

 Best arrondissement to stay in Paris